UCC, RCSI, TCD Sign Agreement to Create APPEL

 To coincide with the signing of the agreement, the Consortium has moved to appoint a National Coordinator by January 2016 to oversee the APPEL.
 Professor Anne Marie Healy, Head of the TCD School of Pharmacy and Pharmaceutical Sciences, remarked on this new role: “The APPEL National Coordinator will be responsible for coordinating the development and administration of the experiential learning programme within the integrated Master of Pharmacy programmes of the three schools.
 It is a key position that will also require the ability to engage with pharmacists, the pharmaceutical industry, and pharmacy groups in all the major practice areas all across the country.”

 Professor Paul Gallagher, Head of the RCSI School of Pharmacy, noted that the RCSI Human Resources department will be accepting applications for the APPEL National Coordinator position through the 31st of October 2015.
-“Inquiries can be addressed to Mags Browne at firstname.lastname@example.org, or to
+“Inquiries can be addressed to Mags Browne at email@example.com, or to firstname.lastname@example.org,” he said.

 When asked about the next steps for APPEL, Professor Stephen Byrne, Head of the UCC School of Pharmacy, answered, “In 2016 APPEL will be focused on consulting with the profession and recruiting additional training establishments to share their expertise with our students.
 The first block of experiential learning placements will take place in early 2017, and each year after that will require more help from the profession to train multiple classes.
 The success of these degree programmes depends upon the quality and quantity of practical training given to our students by the professionals in the greater pharmacy community.
 APPEL looks forward to that engagement.”